phoebewoofter/phoebewoofter/README.md

 👋 Hi, I’m **@phoebewoofter**
-- 🎮 I’m interested in *gamification* for educational purposes (currenly mapping out a game to help employees better understand their benefits during open enrollment).
+- 🎮 I’m interested in *gamification* for educational purposes (currently mapping out a game to help employees better understand their benefits during open enrollment).
 - 🌱 I’m learning `JavaScript` and `Python`.
 - 📫 Find me on [LinkedIn](https://www.linkedin.com/in/phoebe-woofter-a677b01a6).
 - 😄 Pronouns: *they/them*